RoadieHQ/backstage/plugins/tech-insights-backend-module-jsonfc/api-report.md

   checkRegistry?: TechInsightCheckRegistry<any>;
 };

+// @public (undocumented)
+export type ResponseTopLevelCondition =
+  | {
+      all: CheckCondition[];
+    }
+  | {
+      any: CheckCondition[];
+    };

+// @public (undocumented)
+export interface TechInsightJsonRuleCheck extends TechInsightCheck {
+  // Warning: (ae-forgotten-export) The symbol "DynamicFact" needs to be exported by the entry point index.d.ts
+  //
+  // (undocumented)
+  dynamicFacts?: DynamicFact[];
+  // Warning: (ae-forgotten-export) The symbol "Rule" needs to be exported by the entry point index.d.ts
+  //
+  // (undocumented)
+  rule: Rule;
+}

 // Warnings were encountered during analysis:
 //
-// src/types.d.ts:31:9 - (ae-forgotten-export) The symbol "ResponseTopLevelCondition" needs to be exported by the entry point index.d.ts
+// src/types.d.ts:31:5 - (ae-forgotten-export) The symbol "CheckCondition" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)
 ```